4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 1. It is BWC’s policy to

 supporting medical evidence:

 a.
 Scheduled Loss;

 b.
-Temporary Partial
+Temporary Partial (TP)

 d.
-Violation of
+Violation of Specific

-Specific Safety Requirement (VSSR);
+Safety Requirement (VSSR);

 resulting in a new claim.
 TT can be paid in the new injury claim concurrently

 with the Statutory PTD in the original claim; the TT for the new injury is not

 over the same period in the same claim; or

 g.
 TT in another claim, but